Incredibly Rude Things You Should Never Do at a Wedding

 If you’re given a plus one on your invite, go ahead and RSVP for two.
 But if you RSVP’d for one and find yourself with a new fling as the wedding date draws nearer, it’s best to stick with your solo plan.
 “It can throw the count off for food and beverage and guest party favors,” explains Elaine Swann, founder of The Swann School of Protocol.

-The background music to “I do” shouldn’t be your ringtone.
+The background music to “I Do” shouldn’t be your ringtone.
 But if your phone does go off, there’s only one way to handle it, according to Swann: “Simply locate your device, turn it off quickly, and turn your attention and your focus back to the ceremony.
 This will cause others to do the same.”

 You text the bride on her wedding day.